In this tutorial you will learn how to set up a complete build infrastructure with FAKE. This includes:

 In the dependencies section we say that the Default target has a dependency on the Clean target.
-In other words Clean is a prerequisite of Default and will be run before the execution of Default:
+In other words Clean is a prerequisite of Default and will run before the Default target is executed:

 In the next step we want to compile our C# libraries, which means we want to compile all csproj-files under /src/app with MSBuild.

-Again we need some new module for this, namely
+Again we need a new module for this, namely